By Pallavi Bhattacharya

 – to soothe the anxiety of her child during examination time,”

-says Aarti giving a few practical examples on how a woman can use Reiki to help her family and home.
+…says Aarti giving a few practical examples on how a woman can use Reiki to help her family and home.
 The beautiful part of being a Reiki channel is that one feels inherently confident and empowered to deal with all such situations which life offers.

 In Reiki, there is something called the Mother’s Touch- a gentle caressing, soothing and comforting touch from the head to the toes.
 The Mother’s Touch is given by both a man and a woman.
 It provides an outlet for the motherly qualities in you.

-Reiki for the pregnant woman and gynaecological problems
+Reiki for pregnant women & gynaecological problems

 According to Aarti, ‘Gynaecological problems are all related to the woman questioning herself on her womanhood.
 She is not accepting herself as a woman.”